pfgithub/electron-music-player/README.md

 Click the thing to skip to the end of the queue and play immediately, press the `+` button to add to the end of the queue.

+### Global hotkeys

+Configure a global hotkey manager, eg

+- mac: skhd
+- windows: google.com
+- linux: idk, I'm using ckb-next for single keys and i3 for hotkeys

+Then, bind keys of your choosing to:

+`node /path/to/electron-music-player/src/ipc.js [command]`

+command can be any of: `playpuase`, `next`, `prev`, `play`, `pause`, `randomfiltertoggle`, `randomfilteron`, `randomfilteroff`

+I have scroll lock/pause break bound to prev/next, page up bound to playpause, and page down bound to randomfiltertoggle.

 ## Contributing

 Use `yarn build-watch` to automatically build when you change a file.
 Use an editor plugin to see typescript errors (also don't use atom because it will run at <15fps)